 If you’ve never tried a Buddha Bowl, then you’re going to be so happy you found this recipe.

-A Buddha Bowl is essentially a big bowl of delicious whole/nourishing foods.
-Urban Dictionary calls it:
+A Buddha Bowl is essentially a big bowl of delicious whole & nourishing foods.

 (n). a bowl which is packed so full that it has a rounded “belly” appearance on the top much like the belly of a buddha.